jeferal/point_net_suite/README.md

 very small objects or very local features.
 However, decreasing the number of points also means that the first random downsampling of the points will eliminate more information.
 We also want to know how much this parameter affects the performance of the model.

+**Experiment Setup**
+PointNet++ trained with Dales.
+Decreasing the number of points is changing an argument to the training script.
+This will increase the downsample that we do to the raw point cloud to the one that we input to the model.
+This downsample is done with random sampling.

 **Results:**